muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T134)

+- Optimization: vjoy to vjoy loopback (this is when a vjoy device input is used to output to itself or another vjoy device - or vjoy as input mode).

+Change 1: eliminate the threading model for these loopback events.
+Over time, this could cause an overall decrease in GEX performance depending on CPU and memory due to the VJOY API latency and too many threads created for waiting events.
+This is because events can arrive faster than the VJOY API can process them.
+These events now use the same queue system as for other inputs (new anti-spam and thread optimized logic introduced in T126).

+Change 2: remove a spurious log message entry that could slow things down due to log I/O latency (adjusted verbose mode handling).

+Change 3: adjusted the event runner idle loop (on queue empty) to match the updated GEX thread context switch time (1 ms).
+This could introduce a 10ms delay on detection of a new event to process.

 ### (m76T133)
 - Changed name of "Trigger" container to "Delayed Trigger" to avoid confusion with the "Trigger" action.